Sum-of-squares chordal decomposition of polynomial matrix inequalities: Conclusion

-Additionally, the diagonalizing matrix $L$ has no fill-in in the sense that $L + L^\tr$ has the same sparsity as $TPT^\tr$. \end{proposition}
+Moreover, $L$ has no fill-in in the sense that $L + L^\tr$ has the same sparsity as $TPT^\tr$. \end{proposition}

-Now, let $P(x)$ be a positive semidefinite matrix whose sparsity graph $\mathcal{G}$ is chordal and apply \cref{Prop:diagonalization} to diagonalize it.
-We will henceforth assume that the permutation matrix $T$ is the identity, and we will remove this assumption at the end using a relatively straightforward permutation argument.
+Now, let $P(x)$ be a PSD polynomial matrix with chordal sparsity graph, and apply \cref{Prop:diagonalization} to diagonalize it.
+We will assume first that the permutation matrix $T$ is the identity, and remove this assumption at the end.

-Since $P$ is positive semidefinite, the polynomials $d_1(x),\,\ldots,\,d_m(x)$ in~\cref{eq:diagonalization} must be nonnegative globally and, by Artin's theorem~\cite{artin1927zerlegung}, can be written as sum of squares of rational functions.
-In particular, there exist SOS polynomials $f_1,\,\ldots,\,f_m$ and $g_1,\,\ldots,\,g_m$ such that for all $i=1,\,\ldots,\,m$.
+Since $P$ is PSD, the polynomials $d_1(x),\,\ldots,\,d_m(x)$ in~\cref{eq:diagonalization} must be nonnegative globally and, by the Hilbert--Artin theorem~\cite{artin1927zerlegung}, can be written as sum of squares of rational functions.
+In particular, there exist SOS polynomials $f_1,\,\ldots,\,f_m$ and $g_1,\,\ldots,\,g_m$ such that $f_i(x) d_i(x) = g_i(x)$ for all $i=1,\,\ldots,\,m$.
 Therefore, we can write (omitting the argument $x$ for notational simplicity)